schappim/mBot-Gitbook/section-2-chapter-3-demonstration-of-mblockly.md

 ### Questions

-1. What is the way to add decimal numbers in a wait block?
+1. What is the way to insert decimal numbers \(i.e. numbers like 0.5, 1.0 or 5.25\) in a wait block?

+A. Use the decimal point in the keypad to type in the number

+**B. Use an arithmetic function block to calculate the decimal number from two integers**

+C. It is not possible to insert decimal numbers in a wait block.
+A wait block will only accept integer numbers.

-2. Is the Scratch program executed on the mCore microcontroller?
-If not, where then?
+2. Where is the Scratch program that you write in mBlockly executed?

+A. On the mCore microcontroller

+**B. On the tablet.
+The mBot is controlled remotely by the program running on the tablet**